commitdev/terraform-aws-zero/modules/sendgrid/README.md

 Authenticates your domain with sendgrid, assumes Sendgrid API key is available in secret-manager

 ## Notes
+This implementation relies on a bash-script to fetch the CNAMEs required for sendgrid domain authentication, the bashscript must be implemented in an idempotent way where it always returns the same result for terraform state.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements
+- jq
+- curl
-Api key to be stored in AWS secret manager
+- Api key to be stored in AWS secret manager
-HostedZone to be properly configured as root of domain in Route53
+- HostedZone to be properly configured as root of domain in Route53

 ## Providers